shamansystems/Cheap-FOCer-2/README.md

 - ESD protected I/O

-- Hardware open sourced after validation/testing
+- Hardware open sourced

-- Open source enclosure design to come

-- “Living” LCSC BOM to come.
-BOM document to be continuously updated with compatible and stocked components from LCSC

-## Capabilities

-- 35A continuous and 70A peak with good heat sinking.
-These are real values.
-Not marketing numbers

-- Up to 12S operating voltage

-- Compatible with the VESC Tool for configuration
+- Designed with direct meme integration

 ## Advantages over Cheap FOCer 1

 - VESC 6 based instead of VESC 4.12

-- Significantly improved layout to reduce current loops and facilitate low-noise operation of both the power stage and control circuitry for more stable opertion
+- Significantly improved layout to reduce current loops and facilitate low-noise operation of both the power stage and control circuitry for more stable operation

 - Has IMU for balancing applications